jimbro1000/Dragon32Rev3/README.md

 Theoretically other sound generators could be used but the AY option provides a cheap, capable mechanism that follows a standard familiar to users of other computers from the era.

+### Keyboard ###

+The board places a GAL chip between the input register of PIA 1 and the keyboard connector.
+The GAL could be ommitted and jumpers used to hardwire the connections to either Dragon or CoCo compatibility.

+With a GAL in place the wiring is controlled by a jumper.

 ## Substitutions ##